adamaltmejd/swecov.se/content/research/Elderly-Predictors.md

   - 'Marina Nistotskaya'
   - 'Carl Dahlström'
 ---

-# Predictors of COVID-19 Outcomes Among Residents of Swedish Long-Term Care Facilities–A Nationwide Study of the Year 2020

 **What is the primary question addressed by this study?** This study examines predictors for SARS-CoV-2 infection and COVID-19 death among residents of long-term care facilities (LTCFs), using Swedish nation-wide data for the whole pandemic year of 2020.